lijyze/obsidian-state-switcher/README.md

 ## Working on

-1. Make it support more data structure, such as key-object.
+1. Make it support more data structure, such as key-object(still no clue and not sure if it's necessary).

 ## Manually installing the plugin